 We believe that learning languages is crucial for cognitive development, and with Arabic, the maintenance of cultural identity.

 We teach Arabic for both native and non-native speakers from Nursery up.

 The Arabic curriculum framework at Aspen Heights British School is centred on the Ministry of Education curriculum, and incorporates concept- and enquiry-based methodologies aligned with ENC classroom practice.
 Our Arabic colleagues work hand-in-hand with English class teachers to ensure a consistent experience for children, and equally amazing progress.

 It is essential for all Muslim students to develop a deeper understanding of the Islamic concepts and knowledge.
 Aspen Heights British School believes that Islamic Studies promotes the development of students’ emotional, social and spiritual well-being.

-Islamic Studies is taught with a view toward providing the highest possible standard of Islamic education and to develop critical thinkers and independent, responsible citizens.
+Islamic Studies is taught from Year 1 upwards, with a view toward providing the highest possible standard of Islamic education and to develop critical thinkers and independent, responsible citizens.